GSA/CFO.gov/prioritypages/financial-assistance.md

  - name: OMB MAX
    logo: /assets/images/logos/asset 10.png
    link: https://community.max.gov/x/rgTvVg
-description: The Financial Assistance Priority Area focuses on maximizing the value of grant funding by applying a risk-based, data-driven framework that balances compliance requirements with demonstrating successful results for the American taxpayer.
+description1: The Financial Assistance Priority Area focuses on maximizing the value of grant funding by applying a risk-based, data-driven framework that balances compliance requirements with demonstrating successful results for the American taxpayer.
 ---